scality/core-ui/README.md

 <br/>

-You can also modify or create a new theme, in this case make sure to respect this type :
+You can also modify or create a new theme.
+In this case make sure to respect this type :

 ```tsx